 Because of THC-P or another hydrogenated form of THC.
 THC-P has the impressive ability to bind to CB1 receptors in the brain 33 times more than Delta-9 THC.
 According to users of THC-P, the high is 10 times more potent than your average THC.

 Now the comparison of HHCP is more of an analogous situation with THC-P. Both are hydrogenated versions of a THC derivative and, because of it, are believed to be better at binding creating a more potent effect.
 Anecdotally, it is believed that HHCP may even be more potent than THC-P.

 HHCP is a newly discovered cannabinoid alternative.
 What that means for us is that the results of the studies on its effects are almost none with most, if not all, studies still ongoing.

 As mentioned earlier, however, HHCP shares similarities with HHC quite a lot.
 Therefore, a lot of the qualities that HHC has can almost be said to be present for HHCP.

 As such, the potency of HHCP’s effects can be derived from the results of HHC studies albeit taken with a grain of salt.

 One study from 2010 looked at the affinity of HHC analogs to bind with CB1 and CB2 receptors found in the body.
 What the researchers discovered was that HHC had an ‘exceptionally high in vitro and in vivo potency with a relatively long duration of action.’

-To simplify the results, once HHC is consumed, it imparts strong effects on the subject, and its effects are incredibly longer than typically expected of cannabinoids.
+To simplify the results, once HHCP products are consumed, it imparts strong effects on the subject, and its effects are incredibly longer than typically expected of cannabinoids.